-QHP Applicants must submit -one of the 20165 Standard Benefit Plan Designs which will be adopted in a future administrative rulemaking and offer all four metal levels and a catastrophic plan in its proposed rating regions.
+QHP Applicants must submit either the "co-pay" or "co-insurance" standard plan design or a combination of the standard plan designs in order to offer all four metal levels and a catastrophic plan in its proposed rating regions.

 QHP Applicants may submit proposals for both standard benefit plan designs and the Health Savings Account-eligible standardized design.
-Health Savings Account-eligible plans may only be proposed at the bronze level in the Individual exchange, and only at the bronze and silver levels in the SHOP.
+Health Savings Accounteligible plans may be proposed at the bronze level in the Individual exchange, and at the bronze and silver levels in the SHOP.

-In addition to the standard benefit design, SHOP Applicants may submit proposals for an alternate benefit design.
+In addition to the standardized design, with or without the HSA-eligible design, SHOP Applicants may submit proposals for an alternate design.

-3.1 QHP New Entrant Applicant must comply with 2016_2015 Standard Benefit Plans Designs which will be adopted in a future administrative rulemaking.
+3.1 QHP New Entrant Applicant must comply with 2015 Standard Benefit Plans.
 Applicant must certify its proposal includes a health product offered at all four metal tiers (bronze, silver, gold and platinum) and catastrophic for each plan it proposes to offer in a rating region.
 SHOP New Entrant Applicants must certify proposals include a health product offered at all four metal tiers (bronze, silver, gold and platinum).
-If not, the Applicant's response will be disqualified from consideration.
+If no, the Applicant's response will be disqualified from consideration.
 Certification of the actuarial value of each QHP product tier will be performed by the relevant regulatory agency.
 Complete Attachment B1 Plan Type by Rating Region (Individual) to indicate the rating regions and number and type of plans for which you are proposing a QHP in the Individual Exchange.
-If applicable, use Attachment B2 Plan Type by Rating Region (SHOP) to submit a SHOP proposal.
+If applicable, use Attachment B2 Plan Type by Rating Region (SHOP) to submit SHOP proposal.